-- Copying a website or textbook verbatim without using quotation marks and/or providing an in text citation and Works Cited page. - Submitting another student's paper as your own. - Changing words or paraphrasing from a textbook or website without giving credit to your source. - Supplying incorrect information about your sources. - Using your own work from previous semester or from another class.
-Work submitted should be from this semester and for ARH 1000.
+- Copying a website or textbook verbatim without using quotation marks and/or providing an in text citation and Works Cited pa - Submitting another student's paper as your own - Changing words or paraphrasing from a textbook or website without giving credit to your sourc - Supplying incorrect information about your sources. - Using a paper from another class or from a previous semester.